nginxinc/nginx-wiki/source/modules/ketama_chash.rst

       ketama_chash    $uri;
   }

-.. _installation instructions:
+.. _ketama_chash.installation:

 Installation
 ------------

 This module is not distributed with the Nginx source.
-You can download the request_hash module from `Github <https://github.com/flygoast/ngx_http_upstream_ketama_chash>`_.
+You can download the request_hash module from :github:`Github <flygoast/ngx_http_upstream_ketama_chash>`.

 .. code-block:: bash